-94. The Race Discrimination Ordinance came into full operation in July 2009.
+95. The Race Discrimination Ordinance (Cap.
+602) came into full operation in 2009.
 Race in relation to a person means the race, colour, descent or national or ethnic origin of the person.
-It is unlawful under the Ordinance to vilify a person on the ground of race in public, or discriminate against or harass a person on the ground of race, in specified areas of activities.
+It is unlawful under the Ordinance to vilify a person on the ground of race in public, or discriminate against or harass a person on the ground of race in specified areas of activities.

-95. The areas of activities covered by the four above-mentioned ordinances are broadly the same, including employment, education, provision of goods, facilities or services, disposal or management of premises, eligibility to vote for and to stand for election of public bodies, and participation in clubs.
+96. The areas of activities covered by the four above-mentioned ordinances are broadly the same, including employment, education, provision of goods, facilities or services, disposal or management of premises, eligibility to vote for and to stand for election of public bodies, and membership of clubs.